geo-gkez/go-pocs/redpanda-poc/README.md

 - Setting up a Redpanda cluster using Docker Compose
 - Creating a Go service that interacts with Redpanda using the franz-go client
 - Exposing a REST API for producing messages to Redpanda topics
+- Implementing a Kafka consumer to process messages from topics
 - Using Gin as the web framework
 - Containerized development environment